Invitation to Join PrePartisan.org

 The freedom to admit partisanship is good and necessary in a constitutional and democratic republic, where checks and balances on power is essential.
 But how well do we show hospitality to the toughest questions of partisans who disagree with our opinions?

-Here are three standard and yet dishonest ways of approaching this concern; followed by one honest way:
+Here are three standard but inhuman ways to approach this concern, followed by one human way:

 - To be “non-partisan” means to hold no partisan ideas, that is, to be non-human;